kesettle/project3/README.md

 # Summarizations and EDA

 In this part, basic summary statistics for the predictors are calculated.
 Also, some plots,including scatter plots, barplots, and boxplots, as well as frequency tables are generated to examine the relationship between the variables.
+Since  the EDA will be produced for different channels, thus the interpretation of the plot will be less detailed, but focus more on the trend.

 ``` r
 #Define function for producing summary statistics